FAQ

 There is a needs-based private scholarship opportunity offered by the Sheri Eckert Foundation.
 APL is not affiliated with the foundation, but you can find more information about their scholarship at www.sherieckert.org

-• The licensed facilitation space is brand new in CO.
+The licensed facilitation space is brand new in CO.
 Until January 2025, no one will be licensed to do this work at all and even then, it’s an emerging market.
 Eventually, licensed Healing Centers will come online, but if Oregon is any guide, you will be self-employed and will need to recruit your own clients.
-It is unlikely the psychedelic facilitiation will be a W2 employed position for some time.
-We've been doing in OR for two years and virtually no facilitator is an employee working for someone else.
+It is unlikely that psychedelic facilitation will be a W2 employed position for some time.
+We've been doing it in OR for two years and virtually no facilitator is an employee working for someone else.

 That's not to say there isn't work.
 There is tons of work, but it will be work you will need to generate for yourself, entrepreneur-style, and not work that will be handed to you by someone else.

-Thinking about how you can build a practice is part of the course work, but it will absolutely require some hustle and some creativity while we learn what the demand for these services will be in CO.
+Thinking about how you can build a practice is part of the course work we teach at APL, but it will absolutely require some hustle and some creativity while we learn what the demand for these services will be in CO.

-• Yes, sort-of.
-CO law currently allows people to serve in supportive and harm-reducing capacities for people using psychelics and to be paid for that work.
+Sort-of.
+CO law currently allows people to serve in supportive and harm-reducing capacities for people using psychedelics and to be paid for that work.
 That means, for now, that you can facilitate in homes or non-public areas that are not licensed Healing Centers.
 Because of the non-public piece, it is not currently legal to facilitate in a park for example.
 We include the "for now" because emerging markets are, by their nature of being new, always in flux, and the rules could easily change in the future.

 In OR by contrast, facilitation is only allowed in licensed service centers, but we know that there is still a large underground market serving clients in their homes.
 What we also know from facilitators working on the ground is that client needs vary widely and some clients feel more comfortable journeying in their home and many others would prefer to go to a specialized place like a licensed Healing Center to have their journey in a safe and contained environment.
-How it will play out in CO we will learn in the next year.
+How it will play out in CO we will learn in the next year, but you should expect increasingly tight regulation, not less.

 Once other states have legalized facilitation, you may have the option of applying for a license in those states with or without having to take another course.